Guarantor loans for those refused credit

-If you don’t have much of a borrowing history it’s difficult for to predict how you’ll handle credit, which can in turn lead them to reject your loan application.
-Similarly, if you’ve borrowed money in the past and missed payments or defaulted on the loan, the risk for the will be much higher.
+If you don’t have much of a borrowing history it’s difficult for lenders to predict how you’ll handle credit, which can in turn lead them to reject your loan application.
+Similarly, if you’ve borrowed money in the past and missed payments or defaulted on the loan, the risk for the lender will be much higher.
 With a guarantor behind you, loan companies are reassured that someone else will step in to make your payments if you struggle to make them on your own.
 Once your loan is fully repaid, you should start to see your credit rating improve.
 This means that next time you seek out credit, you’ll have a wider range of options available to you and may not need a guarantor.

 What is the guarantor process?

 The first step in the guarantor process is finding yourself a guarantor.
 This is usually a trusted friend, colleague or family member.
 You will be asking them to make themselves liable for paying off your loan, should you be unable to do so, for whatever reason, so you’ll need to have an open and honest discussion with each other about your financial situations.

 Find a product that you are both comfortable with.
 Our moneymatcher is perfect for comparing credit products by taking into account your required loan amount and personal circumstances.
 DO NOT apply for multiple products as this may negatively affect your credit rating.